arteria-project/arteria-packs/README.md

     st2 trace list --trace-tag 150605_M00485_0183_000000000-ABGT6_testbio14

+To find more information about a particular trace, use:

+    st2 trace get <trace id>

+From there you can go to getting more information on the executions using:

+    st2 execution get <execution id>

 This will list all executions and triggers associated with the tag.

+All of this has been wrapped by `scripts/trace_runfolder.py`, which allows you to get all excutions of a workflow associated with a tag, e.g.:

+    python scripts/trace_runfolder.py --tag 150605_M00485_0183_000000000-ABGT6_testbio14 | xargs -n1 st2 execution get

-For automatic triggering the trace tagcan be injected via the sensor.
+For automatic triggering the trace tag can be injected via the sensor.
 For more info on traces, see: http://docs.stackstorm.com/traces.html